MicrosoftDocs/azure-docs/articles/data-factory/copy-data-tool-metadata-driven.md

    ![Enable trigger](./media/copy-data-tool-metadata-driven/enable-trigger.png)

-## Update control table from copy data tool
+## Update control table by copy data tool
 You can always directly update the control table by adding or removing the object to be copied or changing the copy behavior for each table.
 We also create UI experience in copy data tool to ease the journey of editing the control table.

 1. Right-click the top-level pipeline: **MetadataDrivenCopyTask_xxx_TopLevel**, and then select **Edit control table**.